dogoncouch/siemstress/README.md

 ![JSON file screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events-json.png)

 #### Design principals
 Siemstress is designed to parse data, and organize it into prioritized, manageable streams of relevant information.
+One of the goals is to remain as simple as possible.
+Parsing data from specific applications is left to user configurable parse helpers, and user interfaces beyond the command line are left to other programs.

-It was originally designed as a basis for artificial intelligence research, and has since been used for network security, physical security, and data collection.
+Siemstress was originally designed as a basis for artificial intelligence research, and has since been used for network security, physical security, and data collection.

 #### The future
 Siemstress is still under development.
 In the future, it will include more rule types, state tables, and a more streamlined process for starting and stopping all of its services.
 It may include an optional web interface, but the intention is to stay UI agnostic.